cu-cit-cloud-team/gpt4-openai-vs-azure-openai/README.md

       OpenAI
       {
         role: "assistant",
-        content: "Dinosaurs went extinct approximately 65.5 million years ago, at the end of the Cretaceous Period, in an event known as the Cretaceous-Paleogene (K–Pg) extinction event.
-The most widely accepted theory for this extinction event is that a comet or asteroid about 10 kilometers in diameter hit Earth in the Yucatan Peninsula (in what's now Mexico), resulting in a series of environmental changes that were unsuitable for dinosaurs and many other life forms.\n\nThis impact would have caused massive tsunamis, fires, and released an enormous amount of dust into the atmosphere which blocked sunlight for several months or even years.
-This would have resulted in a dramatic drop in temperature (a phenomena often referred to as \"nuclear winter\"), disrupting photosynthesis and causing food chains to collapse, leading to the extinction of most dinosaur species.\n\nHowever, it's important to note that not all dinosaurs went extinct—birds are modern descendants of a group of two-legged dinosaurs known as theropods.\n"
+        content: "The dinosaurs went extinct about 65 million years ago, at the end of the Cretaceous period, a fact often attributed to a cataclysmic asteroid impact near what is now Chicxulub in Mexico.
+The impact would have caused tsunamis, earthquakes, and also released substantial amounts of dust into the atmosphere, blocking sunlight and causing drastic global cooling.
+This would disrupt plant life and ultimately lead to a massive disruption in the food chain.\n\nIn addition to this theory, there are others that suggest intense volcanic activity could have significantly altered the global climate around this same time—or it may have been a combination of both.
+It's not definitively clear-cut but the most widely supported theory is the asteroid impact.
+This event ended up wiping out approximately 75% of all species on Earth.
+It's important to note however that birds are technically considered dinosaurs by scientists because they evolved from theropod dinosaurs."
       }
-      19.867 seconds
+      13.009 seconds
       Azure OpenAI
       {
         role: "assistant",
-        content: "Dinosaurs became extinct around 65.5 million years ago, at the end of the Cretaceous Period, likely due to a catastrophic event often attributed to a large asteroid or comet strike near what is now the Yucatán Peninsula in Mexico.
-The impact would have caused massive tsunamis and sent up a dust cloud that blocked sunlight for possibly up to a year, resulting in a dramatic change in climate termed an \"impact winter.\"\n\nThis sudden change would have severely impacted plant life and drastically reduced available food resources, causing a domino effect through the food chains.
-This theory is supported by the existence of a layer of rock called the K-T Boundary (Cretaceous-Tertiary Boundary) filled with unusually high amounts of iridium typically found in asteroids, found all over Earth.\n\nBesides the asteroid theory, other hypotheses pointing to intense volcanic activity or climatic shifts have also been proposed.
-However, it's widely accepted that it could be a combination of these factors that led to their mass extinction.\n\nIt should be noted that not all dinosaur descendants went extinct 65.5 million years ago.
-Birds are modern descendants of a group of two-legged dinosaurs known as theropods."
+        content: "The most widely accepted theory about the dinosaurs' extinction is that a giant asteroid or comet impacted Earth around 65 million years ago.
+This event, which occurred near present-day Chicxulub, Mexico, likely caused massive fires, tsunamis, intense heat from the explosion followed by a \"nuclear winter\" effect.
+The heat and blast would have killed many creatures instantly, and the dust and particles thrown into the atmosphere would have blocked sunlight, resulting in a collapse of plant life.
+This would in turn affect herbivores and then predators due to lack of food.\n\nHowever, some scientists also argue that massive volcanic activity in what is now India may have contributed to the extinction event through releasing large amounts of dust and sulphur into the atmosphere with similar effects.\n\nIt's believed the combination of these dramatic changes to their environment made survival for many dinosaur species impossible.
+It’s important to note though that not all life died out during this time - mammals, birds (which are considered modern descendants of dinosaurs), amphibians and others managed to survive and evolve."
       }
-      17.507 seconds
+      10.225 seconds

       Prompt